IanReid/ABFGP/abfgp-2.f/README.txt

 All gff files must refer to *absolute* coordinates; ABFGP does the math to recalculate the relative locus on the provided slice of genomic DNA of the informant locus.
 It is best shown by example.
-In the testdatafolder serveral full examples of orthologous groups of AbgpGeneLocusDirectories are provided.
+In the testdatafolder several full examples of orthologous groups of AbgpGeneLocusDirectories are provided.
 This is the content of testdata/exampleAbgpLocusDirs/CFU_827306/DOTSE_072982: